Fast Thermalization from the Eigenstate Thermalization Hypothesis: Preliminaries for Proofs of Fast Convergence

 \section{Preliminaries for Proofs of Fast Convergence}

 To show fast convergence for the Davies' generator of a rounded Hamiltonian $\bCL$, we collect some preliminary tools and properties.
-These handy facts provide concrete grounds for better convergence guarantees and understanding for Linbbladian $\bCL$ ( which the true generator $\CL$ and the Quantum Metropolis map do not enjoy.)
+These handy facts provide concrete grounds for better convergence guarantees and understanding for Lindbladian $\bCL$ (which the realistic generator $\CL$ does not enjoy)